dxnishG/AWS-Multi-Env-Terraform-Template/README.md

 ## GitHub Actions setup

-The workflow does not deploy on push.
-Pushes and pull requests run quality checks only.
-Deployment requires a manual workflow dispatch from main with deploy=true.
+Pushes and pull requests run the quality gate and a Terraform plan for each
+environment: dev, acc, and prd.
+A push to main starts the promotion sequence;
+only then can Terraform apply run.

 ### Repository settings